Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-In this Letter, we investigate the polarization switching mechanism in ferroelectric Al\textsubscript{1-x}Sc\textsubscript{x}N using DFT and machine learning molecular dynamics (MD) simulations~\cite{SM}.
-By introducing preexisting 180$^{\circ}$ DWs as strain-relief pathways, we demonstrate that DWs enable low-energy polarization switching via two field-dependent mechanisms: (1) at low fields, switching proceeds via gradual domain-wall propagation; and (2) additional nucleation events occur, accelerating reversal at high fields.
-Crucially, DWs universally govern switching across Sc compositions (15-30\%), directly challenging prior theoretical predictions of a composition-dependent transition from collective to individual switching \cite{lee_2024}.
-Our simulations further reveal that DWs reduce strain along the polar axis compared to monodomain by inducing low-energy domain-wall-driven pathway, providing the atomistic justification for experimentally observed domain dynamics, and therefore yield atomistic insights for domain engineering in nitride ferroelectrics.
+In this Letter, we investigate the polarization switching mechanism in ferroelectric $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$ using DFT and machine-learning molecular dynamics (MD) simulations \cite{SM} .
+By introducing pre-existing 180$^{\circ}$ DWs as strain-relief pathways, we demonstrate that DWs enable low-energy polarization switching via two field-dependent mechanisms: (1) at low fields, switching proceeds via gradual domain-wall propagation; and (2) additional nucleation events occur, accelerating reversal at high fields.
+Crucially, DWs universally govern switching across Sc compositions (15-30\%), directly challenging prior theoretical predictions of a composition-dependent transition from collective to individual switching mechanism \cite{lee_2024}.
+Our simulations further reveal that DWs reduce strain along the polar axis compared to the monodomain system by inducing a low-energy domain-wall-driven pathway, providing atomistic justification for experimentally observed domain dynamics, and therefore yielding atomistic insights for domain engineering in nitride ferroelectrics.